 RATHER is a consortium project funded by the European Commission's 7th Framework Programme of Research and Development.
-The project will focus on several key aspects of breast cancer research, and will involve the combined efforts of six universities and two biomedical companies.
-RATHER commenced in January 2011, and will operate for a period of five years.
+The project focuses on several key aspects of breast cancer research, and involves the combined efforts of six universities and two biomedical companies.
+RATHER commenced in January 2011, and will operate for a period of six years.

-The project will investigate two specific difficult-to-treat subtypes of breast cancer.
+The RATHER consortium are investigating two specific difficult-to-treat subtypes of breast cancer.

 - Invasive Lobular Carcinoma (ILC) is a type of cancer that arises within the milk-producing lobules of the breast.
 It accounts for approximately 10% of cases of breast cancer globally.

 - Triple Negative (TN) breast cancer is a subtype that lacks the estrogen, progesterone and HER2 receptors.
 It accounts for approximately 15% of cases.

 At present, no targeted therapies are available for either of these diseases.

 The RATHER consortium aimed to better our understanding of these cancers by applying state-of-the-art investigative techniques to 300 clinical samples from patients with these diseases (150 ILC and 150 TN).
 The genes and proteins within these samples have been examined using a wide variety of technology platforms.
 This research has enabled us to identify differences between normal and diseased breast tissue.
 Our hope is that some of these differences/alterations will prove to be drivers of disease – meaning that they are involved in causing the disease, as opposed to being random side-effects of the condition.
 Identifying driver alterations is an important step in the fight against cancer, since they represent promising therapeutic targets.